Soften the Blow: Turn Subscription Cancellations Into UX Improvement Opportunities

-No matter what you do, you’ll have customers who want to leave.
-It’s how subscription products work.
-But instead of showing them the digital door, why not try to reverse their exit — or at least give them an easy way out?
+Seriously, no matter what you do, subscription cancellations will happen.
+It’s how subscription products and services work.
+Instead of subjecting people to a convoluted cancellation process, why not try to reverse their exit — or at least give them an easy way out?

 When customers are one foot out the door, giving them a friendly cancellation flow can give them pause — or at least leave them with a positive last impression.

-Even so, cancellations aren’t all for not.
+Even so, cancellations aren’t without value.
 There is so much to learn about your product when customers decide to leave.
-If you’re not leveraging those insights, you’re missing out on opportunities to improve your product.
+You’re missing out on opportunities to improve your product’s user experience if you’re not consistently gathering cancellation feedback.

 Give your customers a sweet kiss goodbye, and learn something constructive along the way.
 Here’s how.